Tablespace

+Overview

 Tablespaces specify only the database storage locations, not the logical database structure, or database schema.
 For instance, different objects in the same schema may have different underlying tablespaces.
 Similarly, a tablespace may service segments for more than one schema.
 Sometimes it can be used to specify schema so as to form a bond between logical and physical data.

 By using tablespaces, an administrator also can control the disk layout of an installation.
 A common use of tablespaces is to optimize performance.
 For example, a heavily used index can be placed on a fast SSD.
 On the other hand, a database table which contains archived data that is rarely accessed could be stored on a less expensive but slower magnetic hard drive.

 While it is common for tablespaces to store their data in a filesystem file, a single file must be part of a single tablespace.
 Some database management systems allow tablespaces to be configured directly over operating-system device entries, called raw devices, providing better performance by avoiding the OS filesystem overheads.

 Oracle stores data logically in tablespaces and physically in datafiles associated with the corresponding tablespace.